gbiggs/rtmpointer/README.txt

 Parallel execution will lead to race conditions.
 Use with components executing in separate memory spaces will lead to memory access errors.

-This software is developed at the National Institute of Advanced Industrial Science and Technology.
-Approval number ???.
+This software was developed on an aeroplane over the Pacific Ocean.
 This software is licensed under the Lesser General Public License.
 See COPYING.LESSER.